phanumat/Documentation/smartapp-developers-guide/modes.rst

 - When in "Home" mode, motion should turn on a light.
 - When in "Away" mode, motion should send a text message and turn on an alarm.

-SmartThings comes with a few pre-configured modes, such as "Home", "Away", and "Night".
+PEA HiVE comes with a few pre-configured modes, such as "Home", "Away", and "Night".
 Users can also create their own modes for each Location.

 ----